HigherOrderCO/HVM/HOW.md

 allowing the `(2 * 2)` example above to be cached.
 This solution, though, breaks down when there are lambdas.
 Similarly, Rust is GC-free, so every object has only one "owner".
-To avoid too much cloning, it implements a complex *borrowed references* system, based on borrows.
+To avoid too much cloning, it implements a complex *borrowed references* system, allowing the same object to be accessed from multiple places, when the compiler can prove it is safe.
 Finally, parallel languages require mutexes and atomics to synchronize accesses to *shared references*.
 In other words, references saved the world by letting us avoid these clones, and that's great... right?